dechamps/FlexASIO/FAQ.md

      audio device settings for the selected device.
      - FlexASIO will fail to initialize if it is configured to use any other channel count.
-   - These limitations are [inherent to WASAPI itself][wasapisr].
- - **When using an exclusive backend (i.e. WASAPI Exclusive, WDM-KS)…**
-   - The **sample rate** selected in the ASIO Host Application must be natively supported by the hardware audio device.
-   - The **channel count** that FlexASIO is configured to use must be natively supported by the hardware audio device.
- - **WDM-KS will fail to initialize if the selected device is already in use** by any other application, even if no audio is actually playing.
-This means that WDM-KS is unlikely to initialize successfully on the Windows default devices; this can be worked around using the [`device` configuration option][device].
  - A **FlexASIO (or PortAudio) bug**.
 If you believe that is the case, please [file a report][report].
    - In particular, please do file a report if FlexASIO fails to initialize with